 Set Alerts and Reminders

 Setting up alerts and reminders on your phone can help you prevent missed payments on your loans.
 Life can be hectic, and it’s easy to forget due dates until it’s too late.
-Setting up alerts on your phone’s calendar can help you avoid late payments and improve your payment history on credit reports.
+Setting up alerts on your phone’s calendar can help you avoid late payments and improve your payment history on credit reports

-Luckily, there are several ways to prevent delinquency and default.
 Organizing your finances is the single best way to avoid missing payments.
 You can set up alerts or sign up for automatic payments to make the payment process more manageable.
 Establishing a budget plan can also help you maintain enough money in your bank account to pay all your bills.

 References:

-Student Loan Delinquency and Default│Federal Student Aid
+2. Student Loan Delinquency and Default │ Federal Student Aid